In putting together this list of the best sustainable clothing brands we tried to be inclusive as possible but we had to make some hard decisions.

 Ourdoor Voices is a sustainable sportswear brand that designs their clothes with longevity and circularity in mind to ultimately reduce environmental impact.

-They prioritize solutions for raw materials, specifically their fabrics and packaging, replacing them with sustainble, recycled, or more ethical materials.
+They prioritize solutions for raw materials, specifically their fabrics and packaging, replacing them with sustainble, ethical, or recycled materials.

 Their sportswear is really a wonder when it comes to both sustainability and just being a good piece of fabric to work out in.